OmegaPhi115/Draconic-Evolution-Reactor-Controller/README.md

 > *status*: currently stable, writing documentation

-# drmon
+# Draconic Evolution Reactor Controller
-monitor and failsafe automation for your draconic reactor
+monitor and failsafe automation for your draconic reactor This program is a rewrite of acidjazz's code to make it work in 1.12.2 link to the original: https://github.com/acidjazz/drmon

 ### what is this
 this is a computercraft LUA script that monitors everything about a draconic reactor, with a couple features to help keep it from exploding

 ### tutorial
-you can find a very well made youtube tutorial on how to set this up [here](https://www.youtube.com/watch?v=8rBhQP1xqEU) , thank you [The MindCrafters](https://www.youtube.com/channel/UCf2wEy4_BbYpAQcgvN26OaQ)
+This tutorial is a bit old but it can work [here](https://www.youtube.com/watch?v=8rBhQP1xqEU) , thank you [The MindCrafters](https://www.youtube.com/channel/UCf2wEy4_BbYpAQcgvN26OaQ)

 ### features
 * uses a 3x3 advanced computer touchscreen monitor to interact with your reactor